-I wrote this article after a hurried trip back from our far north holiday haven.
+I wrote this article after a hurried trip back from a far north holiday haven.
 The hurried nature of the trip was in response to a none too gentle conversation with my Editor.
 It appeared that if my expletive deleted (ED) article wasn't ED ready by ED WednesED-day my ED guts would be ED hung up on something far too rude to mention.

 My suggestion that the Editor needed a fishing trip and some lessons on the subject of stress management was met with a stream of foreign (Australian) invective and an almost pathetic dissertation on the problems of working under too much pressure.